matthewsides/Networking/README.md

 ### TCP

-TCP model is a conceptual model referencing the relationship of applications over a network.
-TCP applies a similiar framework or structure to the OSI model however the TCP version excludes 3 layers opting only to use 4 of the layers.
+TCP model is a layered protocol similiar to the OSI model, however TCP  excludes 3 of the OSI layers, though the layers are equivalent in operation and function.
+The network access layer is equivalent to OSI layers 1 and 2.
+The Internet Protocol layer is comparable to layer 3 in the OSI model.
+The Transport layer is equivalent to OSI layer 4.
+These are the TCP and UDP (user datagram protocol) functions.
+Finally, the application layer is similar to OSI layers 5, 6, and 7 combined.

 The TCP model is not the same as the TCP protocol as the TCP model is a conceptual model showing how applications communicate over a network, whilst the TCP protocol is an offical  procedure concerned with data streaming and deliverly of data.

 |            |                   |                                                                                                     |
 |------------|-------------------|-----------------------------------------------------------------------------------------------------|